 Exercise any muscle and it will respond by firming and toning.
 Facial muscles can benefit from toning exercises.
 In face, a facial muscle responds to exercise the same way a leg muscle responds to exercise.

 Facial exercises can be performed in the morning and evening as part of your regular routine.
 These exercises also increase circulation and blood flow to the face, which results in a healthy, rosy glow.

-The area around the mouth loses tone, causing sagging around the jowls.
-The corners of the mouth over time tend to droop downwards.
+The area around the mouth loses tone, causing skin sagging around your mouth.
+The corners of the mouth tend to droop downward over time.
 The California Dental Specialty Group has created a facial exercise to help reinforce facial movement and muscle tone.
-This is a smiling exercise.
-It will firm and tone the area around the mouth and give you greater control over your smile.
+This is a smiling exercise that will firm and tone the area around the mouth and give you greater control over your smile.

 Jaw and Neck Area

 Do the following exercise to firm the neck and jaw area.
 This exercise, which was developed by Jack Lalanne, can be done while sitting at a desk.

 Sit with the spine erect and the face relaxed.
 Tilt the head back and look at the ceiling.
 Start moving your jaw up and down in chewing motions.
 Continue this for 20 seconds and then relax.
 Do this several times during the day, and you will notice the muscles just under the chin, sternohyoid, and the jaw muscles, or masseter, toning and firming.